-Fluorescence image, no gamma adjustment Fluorescence image, gamma adjusted to 1.75 Figure 5- 4: Effects of Gamma Adjustment on a Fluorescence Image
+Fluorescence image, no gamma adjustment

+Fluorescence image, gamma adjusted to 1.75

+Figure 5-4: Effects of Gamma Adjustment on a Fluorescence Image demonstrates the basic principles of gamma adjustment:

 Gamma adjustment corrects an image by creating a new version of the original.
-To create the new image, the Gamma Adjust function reassigns the RGB values of each pixel in the image according to the curve in the area at right.
+To create the new image, the Gamma Adjust function reassigns the RGB values of each pixel in the image according to the curve in the graph at right.
+This graph